0xdaffifnty/GenSyn-Node_Guide/README.md

     Get-Content $env:USERPROFILE\.ssh\id_rsa.pub

-    This will print the entire public key — just copy all of it and paste it into your GCP VM
+    This will print the entire public key — Once copied, go back to Google Cloud → your VM → Edit → SSH keys → paste it as a new item and remove the old ones.

    Option 2: Open the file manually